Julian J. Bussgang: Signatron

+In 1984, he sold Signatron to the aerospace firm Sundstrand Corporation but was asked to stay with the company for three more years, so he retired in 1987.

+Other activities

+in 1962, He began teaching a course at Northeastern University and continued until 1965.
+He also taught a course at Harvard from 1964 to 1965.

-He also served as a consultant to Honeywell, Hughes Aircraft, Philco-Ford, IBM, Arthur D. Little, Raytheon Company, RCA, and Sperry Univac among others.
-After retirement, Bussgang volunteered twice in Warsaw and once in Krakow with International Executive Service Corps to help privatize Polish industrial firms.
+Bussgang also served as a consultant to Honeywell, Hughes Aircraft, Philco-Ford, IBM, Arthur D. Little, Raytheon Company, RCA, and Sperry Univac among others.
+After retirement, Bussgang volunteered twice in Warsaw and once in Kraków with International Executive Service Corps to help privatize Polish industrial firms.
 In May 2014, he was promoted to the rank of Captain (inactive) in the Polish Army.
 In 2011, President Komorowski presented Bussgang with the Knight’s Cross of the Order of Merit of the Republic of Poland at the Polish Consulate in New York City, for his activities promoting Polish-Jewish dialogue.